ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 The Very High Memory with instance storage profile with a high memory ratio of 14 GiB of memory to 1 vCPU of compute is best for OLAP workloads and SAP-related services such as SAP NetWeaver.
 The Very High Memory profile includes temporary SSD-backed [Instance Storage](/docs/vpc?topic=vpc-instance-storage) at no additional charge.

-Hosted exclusively on the Intel® Xeon® Platinum 8260 Cascade Lake with 96 cores of compute that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz, a dedicated host that is provisioned with a Very High Memory profile delivers maximum speed and performance.
+- The vx2d profile hosted exclusively on the Intel® Xeon® Platinum 8260 Cascade Lake with 96 cores of compute that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz, a dedicated host that is provisioned with a Very High Memory profile delivers maximum speed and performance.

 If you provision a dedicated host with a Very High Memory profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Very High Memory profile.
 All Very High Memory profiles include instance storage that is designated by the *d* in the profile name, for example *vx2d*.

 The following Very High Memory profile is available for dedicated hosts.

 | Dedicated host profile | vCPU | Cores | GiB RAM | Instance storage |
 |---------|---------|---------|---------|---------|
 | vx2d-host-176x2464 | 176 | 88 | 2464 | 5280 GB |
-{: caption="Table 10.
+{: caption="Table 5.
 Intel x86-64 very high memory profiles for dedicated hosts" caption-side="bottom"}
 {: #dh-vhmemory-intel-x86-64-vx2d}
-{: tab-title="Intel x86-64"}
+{: tab-title="vx2d"}
 {: tab-group="DH Very High Memory"}
 {: class="simple-tab-table"}
-{: summary="Dedicated Host Very High Memory profile option for Intel x86-64 virtual server instances."}
+{: summary="Dedicated Host Very High Memory profile option for Intel&reg; x86-64 virtual server instances."}

 For more information about instance profiles that include instance storage in the Very High Memory family, see [very high memory profiles](/docs/vpc?topic=vpc-profiles#vhmemory).